 The other reason summarize might omit a stored result from return list concerns backward compatibility.
 Assume that for Stata 4, summarize stored the standard deviation in r(sigma) instead of r(sd).
 Assume that the editors at StataCorp decided later that r(sd) would be a better name.
 The programmers at StataCorp could not simply change the name from r(sigma) to r(sd), because users might have already written do- or ado-files before the change.
-Changing the name could break old do- and ado-files, and it is a hallmark of Stata that your code will continue to work regardless of how long ago users wrote it.
-Thus the programmers at StataCorp could store the standard deviation in r(sd) and store it in r(sigma) only when the old do- or ado-file explicitly included a version 4 or earlier statement.
-Either way, r(sigma) is of no interest to modern Stata users, and so the programmers mark r(sigma) as historical.
+Changing the name could break old doand ado-files, and it is a hallmark of Stata that your code will continue to work regardless of how long ago users wrote it.
+Thus the programmers at StataCorp could choose to store the standard deviation in both r(sigma) and r(sd) in all cases, or they could store the standard deviation in r(sd) and store it in r(sigma) only when the old do- or ado-file explicitly included a version 4 or earlier statement.
+Either way, r(sigma) is of no interest to modern Stata users, and so the programmers mark r(sigma)as historical.
 Now when you type return list, you will not see r(sigma) mentioned; and when you type return list, all, you will see r(sigma) listed, and you are told that it was not mentioned earlier because it is marked as historical.